 Exterior view of Oskar Schindler's Factory in Krakow, Poland.

 Get your booking confirmed instantly

-Walking tour of the Jewish Ghetto (as per option selected)
+Walking tour through the historic Jewish Ghetto and Krakow Ghetto Under Nazi Occupation (as per option selected)

-Guided tour of Wieliczka Salt Mine with transfers (as per option selected)
+Access to a guided exploration of Wieliczka Salt Mine with included transfers (as per option selected)

+Exterior view of Oskar Schindler's Factory in Krakow, Poland.